Skip to content

 Discover what's on offer at your school on Apprenticeships.scot.

-If you have a non-accredited degree in a related subject, you can take an RTPI accredited postgraduate.
-Related subjects include:
+If you have a non-accredited degree in a related subject, you can take an RTPI-accredited postgraduate.
+Relevant subjects include:

 • Geography

-The RTPI offers an alternative route to Chartered Membership which doesn't involve a degree.
-If you have experience as town planning support staff, you may be eligible for training to grant you Chartered Membership.
+The RTPI also offers an alternative route to Chartered Membership which doesn't involve a degree, if you have experience as town planning support staff.
+Find more information on the RTPI website

 Find the right course for you